zoetw88/MARS/README.md

 To improve workplace transparency in Taiwan

-MARS provides salary & working hour comparative reports , interview reviews and online interview coaching service.
+MARS provides salary & working hour comparative reports, interview reviews and online interview coaching service.

->“When something is important enough, you do it even if the odds are not in your favor” <br>
+>“When something is important enough, you do it even if the odds are not in your favor.” <br>
 > -Elon Musk

 [Homepage](https://mars-interviews.club)

 ## Test User:

-\*\*Email:123@gmail.com
+Email:123@gmail.com

-\*\*Password:123
+Password:123

 💡 Tips: Online interview coaching service are only provided for anonymous user, please sign in and enjoy!